mdavids/rfc/content/draft-davids-forsalereg-16.md

-Automatically following URIs from "\_for-sale" records without user consent creates security risks, including exposure to malware, phishing pages, intrusive advertising (pop-ups, auto-playing media), and scripted attacks.
+Automatically following URIs from "\_for-sale" records without user consent creates security risks, including exposure to malware, phishing pages, and scripted attacks.
 Implementations **SHOULD NOT** automatically redirect users when encountering "furi=" content tags.
 Instead, processors **SHOULD** present the target URI to users and require explicit confirmation before navigation.
 This allows users to inspect